rgaucin/stock-analysis/README.md

 ![2018 Original Results](Resources/2018_Original.png)

-The refactored code, in contrast, used arrays to store relevant data for *every ticker* during a single loop of the data.
+The refactored code, in contrast, uses arrays to store relevant data for *every ticker* during a single loop of the data.

 ![Refactored Code](Resources/Refactored_Loops.png)